terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/terraform-registry/extension/README.md

-# Standard example for Power infrastructure for deployable architectures
+# Standard example for Power Systems Virtual Server with VPC landing zone

 This example illustrates how to use the `terraform-ibm-powervs-infrastructure` module.
 It provisions the following infrastructure: